-Windows will have issues I finding the WindowsImageBackup folder if it isn’t in the root directory of the drive so if it is not there, the “Windows Cannot Find a System Image on This Computer” error will pop up.
+Windows will have issues finding the WindowsImageBackup folder if it isn’t in the root directory of the drive so if it is not there, the “Windows Cannot Find a System Image on This Computer” error will pop up.
 When a folder is in a root directory, it means that it shouldn’t be stored within a folder but in the main directory instead.
 Thus, you need to put the WindowsImageBackup folder in the root directory to fix the error.

 Another cause of the error is when you add sub-folders in the WindowsImage Backup folder.
-Adding any sub-folders in this folder will only trigger the error so you should leave the folder as it is and you must not make any modifications in it.
+Adding any sub-folders in this folder will only trigger the error so you should leave the folder as it is and you must not make any modifications to it.
 So if you have added sub-folders in it, make sure to remove them right away.

 The error can also appear if you’ve stored multiple images inside a single USB drive as it could confuse Windows and will trigger the “Windows Cannot Find a System Image on This Computer” error.
 Note that storing system images of different volumes of your hard disk in a single USB will prevent you from restoring your data.

 If you’ve just changed the name of the System Image folder after you store it on a USB stick or other external device, then it’s no wonder why you’re getting the “Windows Cannot Find a System Image on This Computer” error.
-Windows searches for the default name, “WindowsImage Backup” folder when restoring your data so if it is not able to find it, it throws up this error instead.
+Windows search for the default name, “WindowsImage Backup” folder when restoring your data so if it is not able to find it, it throws up this error instead.
 To fix the error, you need to change the folder back to its default name which is “WindowsImageBackup”.